These are the 2021 Summer Protocols. Please read over them and call if you have any questions.

 - Does the camper have symptoms such as coughing, chest congestion, and/or shortness of breath?

 - The anticipated procedure will be to greet the traveling party upon arrival at the Craft Hut area or other designated check-in locations as outlined in their confirmation letter and take their temperature while they are still in their vehicle.
-The above form will be handed to the parent/guardian/responsible adult to complete once safely parked and hand into one of the check-in tables in the Conference Center or defined check-in area for one of the other camps.
+The above form will be handed to the parent/guardian/responsible adult to complete once safely parked and hand in the completed form at the check-in area.

 - Parents, and others traveling with the camper, may walk with their camper to the cabin porch where they will be greeted by their counselors.
 They are asked not to enter the cabin.

 Staff & Volunteer Expectations

 - All staff will be restricted from traveling off the camp property once the camp week has begun.
 (A camp session begins with the weekly staff meeting.)
 Only the First Aid Director, the PUF, and persons serving with them for the purpose of Safe Sanctuaries will be permitted to leave the property on official business for the camp.
 Rare exceptions may be granted by the Executive Director.